One phrase that I heard used throughout Guam.

 Like I mentioned, in between the getting organized and waiting for their stuff to arrive from the Mainland, we explored and found our way around the island.
 Andersen Air Force Base is at one end and the Navy Base at the other end.
 We were lucky to go on both and there the kids could buy things like furniture and groceries and they even had on the Navy base a food court that had good old junk food.

 The local food is amazing and so good especially the red rice.
-Check out this great link. http://theguamguide.com/5-foods-you-must-eat-on-guam/ .
-The kids were lucky that we a car to use and one of the other airmen that was sent to Guam from Sheppard had a car as well so transportation was not horrible.
+Check out this great link.http://theguamguide.com/5-foods-you-must-eat-on-guam/.
+The kids were lucky that we a car to use and one of the other airmen that were sent to Guam from Sheppard had a car as well so transportation was not horrible.
 What I could not find was a bus system that was nearby.
 They had tourist buses, but not that I could find for the local people, but then again it could have been there and I never found it.